hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

     \end{align*}

 Thus, by trading the asset pair with the weight as a proportion of the cointegration coefficient, the profit per U-trade is at least :math:`U` dollars when trading one unit of the pair.
-Should the required minimum profit be higher, then we can trade multiple units of the pair weighted by the cointegration coefficient.
+Should the required minimum profit be higher, then the strategy can trade multiple units of the pair weighted by the cointegration coefficient.

-According to the assumptions in the Introduction section, we will set the lower boundary at :math:`-U` due to the symmetric distribution of the cointegration error.
+According to the assumptions in the Introduction section, the lower boundary will be set at :math:`-U` due to the symmetric distribution of the cointegration error.
 The profit of an L-trade can thus be derived from the following trade setup.

-- When :math:`\varepsilon_t \leq -U` at :math:`t_o`, we open a trade by buying :math:`N` of asset :math:`S_1` and selling :math:`\beta N` of asset :math:`S_2`.
+- When :math:`\varepsilon_t \leq -U` at :math:`t_o`, open a trade by buying :math:`N` of asset :math:`S_1` and selling :math:`\beta N` of asset :math:`S_2`.
-- When :math:`\varepsilon_t \geq 0` at :math:`t_c`, we square the trade.
+- When :math:`\varepsilon_t \geq 0` at :math:`t_c`, square the trade.

-Using the same derivation above, we can show the profit per L-trade is also at least :math:`U` dollars per unit.
+Using the same derivation above, it can be shown that the profit per L-trade is also at least :math:`U` dollars per unit.
-Therefore, the boundary is exactly the minimum profit per trade, where we only trade one unit of the cointegrated pair weighted by the cointegration coefficient.
+Therefore, the boundary is exactly the minimum profit per trade, where the strategy only trade one unit of the cointegrated pair weighted by the cointegration coefficient.

 .. figure:: images/AME-DOV.png
     :width: 100 %